Supersonic-Sites/MEZStudiobeaute/content/en/esthetics.md

         answer: A touch-up is required to finalize the brows 4-8 weeks after the procedure.
 After that, touch-ups may be done after about a year or as directed by our esthetician.
+  - type: heading_simple
+    title: Microneedling
+  - type: faq_toggle
+    question: What is microneedling?
+    answer: Microneedling is a minimally invasive cosmetic procedure that’s used to treat skin concerns via collagen production.
+Also known as collagen induction therapy, this treatment may help those looking to reduce the appearance of acne scars and stretch marks, premature aging, dark spots, hyperpigmentation, alopecia.
+    faqs:
+      - question: Why microneeding must be performed on the face and neck?
+        answer: |-
+          Microneedling is effective for the following concerns:
+          - Acne scars<br>
+          - Age spots (also called “sun spots”)<br>
+          - Fine lines and wrinkles<br>
+          - Uncontrollable oily skin<br>
+          - Large pores<br>
+          - Reduced skin elasticity<br>
+          - Uneven skin tone<br>
+      - question: What to expect from microneedling?
+        answer: After you have a microneedling procedure, some side effects are to be expected.
+When you leave your appointment, your skin may be flushed or bright red.
+      - question: How long will it take for the redness of microneedling to disapear?
+        answer: The redness and swelling will most likely persist for 24 hours or slightly longer.
+Even with careful aftercare, there isn’t much you can do to get rid of the redness immediately after microneedling.
+      - question: Microneedling aftercare?
+        answer: >-
+          - As a general rule, you should reach for sunscreen constantly for the first 2 weeks after microneedling.
+Make sure to apply sunscreen anytime you go outside in the days following your treatment.<br>

+          - Don’t spend prolonged time out in the sun for the first week after your microneedling procedure, as you’ll be more prone to sun damage than usual.<br>

+          - Use any topical antibiotic cream that your doctor prescribes to avoid infection.

+          Wash your hands before you touch your face.<br>

+          - Don’t put on makeup, especially with a makeup brush that has been used before, in the 24 hours following microneedling.<br>

+          - You’ll also need to avoid swimming pools, saunas, and situations where you might sweat heavily, including intense workouts at the gym, to protect your newly treated skin.
+After 72 hours have passed, you may be able to resume these activities.<br>
+      - question: Who is not eligible for microneedling?
+        answer: |-
+          - Women who are pregnant<br>
+          - Have certain skin diseases, such as psoriasis or eczema<br>
+          - Have open wounds<br>
+          - Have had radiation therapy recently<br>
+          - Have a history of skin scars<br>
+      - question: How many treatments of microneedling are required?
+        answer: Microneedling typically requires nine months of treatment.
+During this time, you'll need three to six treatments spaced out every two to six weeks to see full results.
+The exact number of treatments and the time between them will vary by type, location, and skin concern.
+      - question: What is the difference between microdermabrasion and microneedling?
+        answer: >-
+          - Microdermabrasion uses vacuum and crystal technology to deeply exfoliate and unclog the skin whereas Microneedling uses micro-fine needles to encourage the production of collagen and increase firmness within the skin.<br>

+          - Microdermabrasion is best for treating clogged pores, tired/dull skin and blackheads whereas Microneedling is great for treating acne scarring, stretchmarks and lines and wrinkles.<br>

+          - Microdermabrasion is not invasive however as microneedling involves needles rolling over the skin, there may be some bleeding during treatment.<br>
   - type: divider
     bg_color: white
   - type: cta